equinor/appsec/docs/security-champion/events/index.md

 # Events 📣

 ## Morning coffee
-We have a AppSec morning Coffee every wednesday from 10:00 - 10:30.
-Please look at [#security-champion](https://equinor.slack.com/archives/C036HGPBJ04) for specific topics of the day.
+Informal chat around application security topics, it's a great place to ask questions and start discussions.
+It happens every Wednesday from 10:00 to 10:30.
+You can also propose topics in advace in the [#security-champion](https://equinor.slack.com/archives/C036HGPBJ04) channel on Slack.

 ## Security Champion Seminar
-Last Thursday every month we arrange a Security Champion seminar from 12:00 - 13:00.
-The first seminar will be on October 27th 2022.
-This is a seminar intended for the community to share AppSec related knowledge with each other.
-An updated schedule of seminars and topics is found on [SharePoint](https://statoilsrm.sharepoint.com/sites/securitychampion9/Lists/Security%20Champion%20Seminar/Event%20itinerary%20-%20list%20view.aspx).
+On the last Thursday of every month, from 12.00 to 13.00, we host the Security Champion Seminar.
+The seminar typically includes talks from members of the Security Champion network and/or the Application Security team.
+The agenda of all the past seminars can be found on the [internal Security Champion page](https://statoilsrm.sharepoint.com/sites/securitychampion9/Lists/Security%20Champion%20Seminar/Event%20itinerary%20-%20list%20view.aspx).

 ### Presenting at the seminar
 Do you have any topics you are interested in sharing?
-Great!😍 Please submit your interest [here.](https://forms.office.com/r/nVn8BPst42)
+Great!😍 Please submit your interest using [this form](https://forms.office.com/r/nVn8BPst42), or get in touch with the `@appsecteam` on [Slack](https://equinor.slack.com/archives/C036HGPBJ04).

 ## Access Security Calendar
 To check all events, and add them to your own calendar, go to your outlook calendar and select the Security Champion Calendar from group calendars: